What is Sexual Violence?

 - Don’t make assumptions about consent, lack of a “no” is not a “yes”.

-In Illinois “sexual assault” or rape, is a felony and could result in an individual being sentenced to prison.
-It is defined as penetration (could be oral, anal, or vaginal), by force, or when the victim is unable to give knowing consent.
+Sexual assault or rape is defined as penetration (could be oral, anal, or vaginal), by force, or when the victim is unable to give knowing consent.
 If an individual is “incapacitated from drugs or alcohol” (i.e. drunk) they cannot give consent.
-Having sex with someone who is drunk, is by definition, a crime.